 The TalTech team, however, is not the only one trying to power the future lunar base.
 Earlier this month, NASA began to accept proposals to establish a moon-based nuclear power system over the next decade.

 “There is a strong push right now, from international space agencies including ESA and some private companies, to prepare for a long-stay return to the moon.
-To make future activities possible, it is important to start developing the technologies that will allow us to build and manage infrastructure in the long term, "he says.
+To make future activities possible, it is important to start developing the technologies that will allow us to build and operate infrastructure in the long term, "he says.
 Advenit makaya of ESA.